arturmpinho/Dusty-Lantern/README.md

 As a seller, this page will display the items created for auction and the corresponding receivables status.

+#### **Checkout**

+The checkout page works differently than what we have been taught in the Boutique Ado project.
+Instead of targeting a session bag, the checkout uses the database to obtain the highest bidder of the auction, and add it to its cart.
+Whne the user is ready to payh for the items, he can proceed.

 #### **Payment**

 The payment page will be powered by the multiparty payment system provided by [Stripe](https://stripe.com/ "Stripe"): **Stripe Connect**.